Create a Classroom Environment in which Students Value Education

 A classroom environment can convey messages to students that words cannot.

 All* teachers want students to learn more than content.
-For instance, I want my students to write well, but I also strive to show students that writing can change the world.
+I want students to write well, but I also strive to show students that writing can change the world.

 (High expectations, I know.)